alessandrozuccotti/starter-academic-website/content/publication/master-thesis/index.md

 use the results to explore both the interior r < r0 of the wormholes and the new copy of r > r0 that emerges in such solutions.
-We report a qualitative analysis of the behavior of the metric in this new r > r0 region, discovering that it has a finite proper volume for r → ∞ for almost all solutions, due to a strongly non-at behavior of the metric.
+We report a qualitative analysis of the behavior of the metric in this new r > r0 region, discovering that it has a finite proper volume for r -> inf for almost all solutions, due to a strongly non-at behavior of the metric.
 We conclude with a physical discussion about the case of a massive observer that falls into these solutions."